Home > Blog > Insolvency > Exploring the Types of Insolvency: Liquidation, Voluntary, and CVA

 Creditor Involvement

-Creditors engage in reorganization plans
+Creditors engage in reorganisation plans under statutory procedures

 More controlled than in liquidation